djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 Here’s a key point to remember: algorithms are abstract steps that always terminate after a finite number of steps.
 In contrast, some programs can run indefinitely until an external action stops them.
 For example, an operating system is a program designed to run continuously in a loop until the computer is turned off.

-### Types of Algorithms
+#### Types of Algorithms

 Algorithms can be classified into various types based on the problems they solve and the strategies they use.
 Here are some common categories with consistent explanations and examples:

-- **Sorting Algorithms:** These algorithms arrange data in a specific order, such as ascending or descending.
+I. **Sorting Algorithms** arrange data in a specific order, such as ascending or descending.
 Examples include bubble sort, insertion sort, selection sort, and merge sort.

 Example: Bubble Sort